lukmnh/spring-customJDBC/README.md

 ReactJS (the UI) for frontend.

 in module included :
-register employee
+register employee,
-login using spring security (not yet implemented) form for insert travel request find the history travel request
+login using spring security (not yet implemented), form for insert travel request, find the history travel request